krorvik/pg-op-gke-quickstart/README.md

 # Scope

-This is a simple rundown of all the steps to get a zalando/postgres-operator cluster up in GKE, in the default namespace, with basebackups/WAL archiving in GCS.
-It is intended as a POC.
+This is a simple rundown of all the steps to get a zalando/postgres-operator cluster up in GKE, in the default namespace, with basebackups/WAL archiving in GCS, using WAL-G. It is intended as a POC.

 Reference: https://github.com/zalando/postgres-operator